RedRaptor10/my-trakt/README.md

 # My Trakt

 My Trakt is a viewer app that uses the Trakt API and TMDB API to display a user's collection.
-The app includes a couple of features that are not available in Trakt's user interface.
+The app includes a couple of features that are not available in Trakt's user interface, such as displaying a user's top 5 items and searching a collection.
 My Trakt is not affiliated with Trakt or TMDB and is meant for personal use only.

 [View Demo](https://redraptor10.github.io/my-trakt/)